Help Center

 When to use each surface.

 The bell dropdown in the top bar shows your 30 most recent notifications across four tabs (All, Unread, Mentions, Assigned), with per-row snooze and archive.
-It's designed for a quick scan between tasks.
+Opening the bell automatically marks every loaded unread item as read — the same behavior used by Facebook, LinkedIn, and Slack — so you no longer need to navigate to the inbox just to clear the badge for items you have already seen.
+New notifications that arrive after the bell is open are not auto-marked.
 The full inbox at /notifications adds search, filter chips, bulk operations, keyboard navigation, the detail pane, and infinite history — use it when you need to triage a larger backlog or find something specific.